Position and service relationships of senior management

 The rights and responsibilities of a civil servant to be appointed or already appointed to a senior managerial post are determined according to the Act on Public Officials in Central Government.
 In principle, they are the same rights and responsibilities as those of other civil servants.

 As a rule, the senior managerial posts are filled on the basis of a public application procedure.
 The competence (president, government, ministry or agency) to appoint a person to a managerial position is deter-mined according to the type of the position.
-More information on the principles followed when filling offi-cial positions in the central government is available in the Ministry of Finance guidelines on the principles followed when filling official positions (in Finnish).
+More information on the principles followed when filling offi-cial positions in the central government is available in the Ministry of Finance guidelines on the principles followed when filling official positions.